apache/doris-website/docs/sql-manual/sql-functions/string-functions/count_substrings.md

 `int count_substrings(STRING str, STRING pattern)` Returns the total number of occurrences of the substring pattern in the string str.
+Note: The current implementation shifts by the length of the pattern after each match in the string.
+Therefore, when str: ccc and pattern: cc, the result returned is 1.

 #### Arguments